isomerpages/nlb-biblioasia/_jul-2006/Tongkangs: Hybrid Ships in a Moment of Singapore’s Maritime History.md

 [^3]: Unless otherwise stated, the statistical data used in this chapter, were compiled from unpublished material in the Statistics Department, Singapore, and cited with the kind permission from the Chief Statistician.

-[^4]: Malayan Statistics: External Trade of Malaya, I & E 3, 1957.
+[^4]: Malayan Statistics: External Trade of Malaya, I &amp; E 3, 1957.